tcgriffith/owarai_wiki/README.md

 You can edit the page through the link "improve this page" at the top right corner.

-The github wiki is obsoleted.
+The github wiki is obsoleted so don't bother editing that thing.